Texlaxing

 When caring for hair that is texturized, you may be wondering how to care for texturized hair.
 You will find that much more effort goes into maintaining this chemical treatment or texturized 4c natural hair.

 This includes regular deep conditioning and trimming the ends to prevent split ends.
-You may wonder: how often should you texlax your hair?

 Consider how many touch-ups you will perform each year.
 It is best to perform touch-ups less frequently.
 This helps avoid overlapping new growth and over-processing your strands.
 If you want long texlaxed hair, consider how often to process it.